 Erika Harmon Arner

 Ms. Arner is a well-known authority in the area of business method patents and patent-eligibility jurisprudence.
 She represented the petitioners before the U.S. Supreme Court in Bilski v.
 Kappos, and has advised clients on issues related to patentable subject matter before the U.S. Court of Appeals for the Federal Circuit, U.S. district courts, and the U.S. Patent and Trademark Office.
-She has also served as lead counsel before the Patent Trial and Appeal Board of the U.S. Patent and Trademark Office (PTAB) (formerly the U.S. Board of Patent Appeals and Interferences) in post-grant review proceedings involving covered business method patents.
+She has also served as lead counsel before the Patent Trial and Appeal Board of the U.S. Patent and Trademark Office (PTAB) in more than 20 post-grant review and inter partes review proceedings.

-Ms. Arner has provided opinions on patentability, infringement, and validity of patents, and drafted or overseen the drafting of more than 150 patent applications for business method, electrical, telecommunications, and software-based technologies.
-She is a frequent author and lecturer on business method and computer-related patents.
+Ms. Arner has provided opinions on patentability, infringement, and validity of patents, and drafted or overseen the drafting of hundreds of patent applications for business method, electrical, telecommunications, and software-based technologies.
+She is a frequent author and lecturer on business method and computer-related patents and practice before the PTAB.

 - SAP v.
 Versata Software (PTAB).
 Lead counsel for SAP in the first post-grant review of a covered business method patent; PTAB ruled that all claims challenged by SAP were invalid under 35 USC 101, concluding an expedited proceeding requested by SAP that lasted just nine months from petition filing to final written decision cancelling Versata's claims.